 Next TSB action

-The TSB will monitor TC's and the rail industry's progress on the implementation of new rules and procedures to prevent runaway equipment.
+The TSB will monitor progress on the implementation of new rules and the related procedures to prevent uncontrolled movements.

 This deficiency file is Active.